2023-2024 TOURNAMENT RULES AND REGULATIONS

 13. Entries: For all tournaments EXCEPT for the Invitational scholarship tournament, bowlers may enter the KCO via:

-14. Pre-registered Entries: Will hold a spot in monthly tournaments up to 10 minutes prior to squad time.
+14. Registered Entries: Will hold a spot in monthly tournaments up to 10 minutes prior to squad time.
 If you have reserved a spot and have not checked in or notified tournament management that you are running late, then 10 minutes prior to squad time you will be considered a “no show”.
 Officials may then fill your spot with bowlers from the waiting list established per KCO Rule 13.
-If you are not going to bowl and you have reserved a spot, you must notify before your reserved squad start time or you will be charged a $5 “no show” fee.
+If you are not going to bowl and you have reserved a spot, you must notify tournament management before your reserved squad start time or you will be charged a $5 “no show” fee.
 This fee must be paid prior to your participation in future Kansas City Open Tournaments.
 All “no show” fees collected will be added to the award fund for the current tournament season.

 a.
-“A” squad starts at 9:00am, check in begins at 7:45am *BOWLERS must check in wearing clothing as stated in KCO Rule #15 Dress Code*
+“A” squad starts at 8:45am with announcements and practice, check in begins at 7:30am *BOWLERS must check in wearing clothing as stated in KCO Rule #15 Dress Code*

-16. All ties for “stepladder finalists” including stepladder games will be decided by a 9th and 10th frame roll-off to include two-tenths of the bowler’s total game handicap if applicable.
+17. All ties for “stepladder finalists”, including stepladder games will be decided by a 9th and 10th frame roll-off to include two-tenths of the bowler’s total game handicap if applicable.
 With the only exception, if there is only one tie for fourth place after qualifier, then the highest single game bowled scratch in qualifier of those two bowlers, will start first against the other to begin match play of the stepladder finals.

 19. Alcohol and Tobacco Products.
 Competitors are not allowed to use any type of tobacco products during competition while in their bowling attire.
 Failure to comply with this rule will result in a verbal warning.
 A second offense will result in disqualification from the tournament.
 Consumption of alcoholic beverages and/or use of illegal drugs by any participant at any time will result in disqualification from the tournament.
 No youth bowlers may enter the bar area without a parent or guardian present.
 Tobacco & Alcoholic Consumption by spectators will be restricted to DESIGNATED AREAS ONLY IF AVAILABLE.